ETMORTY/startup/notes.md

 To test the endpoints, you don't need to launch a server.
 You can separate parts of the code to test those specific parts.
 Separate the server startup from acually creating the endpoints.

 Write tests first and code to work with it.

+## WebSocket
+Bidirectional communication

+The live server is a WebSocket protocol.
+Anytime something would change, the server would tell the page to refresh because there is more code.

+We make a server that will only look for an upgrade to websocket because that is what it needs to communicate.